knazario/15_Javascript_Leaflet_Project/README.md

 Part 2 was completed by adding a tectonic plate layer and an additional base layer (topographic).

-#### Additional Notes
-Part 2 was completed using a local JSON file until another solution can be determined.

 ### Data
 For this project, data was accessed/loaded using a D3 JSON promise request from USGS (see Data Reference below).
 The dataset for this map contains all earthquakes from the last 7 days that have a magnitude or 1.0 or larger.

-For part 2, a local JSON file was downlaoded as a workaround for tectonic boundaries from https://github.com/fraxen/tectonicplates
+For part 2, a D3 JSON promise was used to pull the tectonic boundaries from https://github.com/fraxen/tectonicplates

 ### Data Reference
 Dataset created by the [United States Geological SurveyLinks (USGS)](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).